Quansight-Labs/quansight-labs-site/posts/2020/08/reproducible-builds.md

 -->

-Starting with IPython 7.16.1 (released in June 2020), you _should_ be able to recreate the sdist (`.tar.gz`) and wheel (`.whl`), and get bytes for bytes identical result to the ones publish on PyPI.
+Starting with IPython 7.16.1 (released in June 2020), you _should_ be able to recreate the sdist (`.tar.gz`) and wheel (`.whl`), and get byte for byte identical result to the wheels published on PyPI.
 This is a critical step toward being able to _trust_ your computing platforms, and a key component to improve efficiency of build and packaging platform, with potentially impacts on fast conda environment creation for users.
 The following goes into some reason of why you should care.